lhafkamp/minor-ss-app/README.md

 ## Tooling
-In order to use 'require' client side I used Browserify to make 1 bundle.js which combines all the Javascript files.
+In order to use 'require' client side I used <a href="http://browserify.org/">Browserify</a> to make 1 bundle.js which combines all the Javascript files.

 For example, in a random.js file I used:
 `const random = 'wow this is random';`